InteropIO/finsemble-react-controls/FinsembleMenuSection/README.md

 ![](../FinsembleMenu/annotated-menus-transparent.png)

 ## Overview
-The MenuSection is a react component that MenuItems should be placed in.
+The MenuSection is a React control that MenuItems should be placed in.
 If you'd like, it can be scrollable.
 If you set a maxHeight, it will not grow beyond that height.
 If you do not, it will fill the finWindow.

 ## Props
 | Prop               	| Type     	        | Possible Values | Default Value | Description |